Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 storybook.storiesFor('Story name 2');
 ```

-The list of stories then is passed to the `InjectionContainer` widget where exposed to the whole application.
+The list of stories then is passed to the `InjectionContainer` widget where it is exposed to the whole application.

 _A few words about the `Injection Container`.
 As we want to use the [provider](https://pub.dev/packages/provider) package to manage the application state, we should create the `Injection Container` that is responsible for registering all needed `ChangeNotifier`s, so in fact - for creating the [state](#metrics-storybook-state)._